Buyer Guides

 Question 6: What happens when an engine changes its default model?

-What you are listening for: a documented update process plus disclosure to customers.
+What you should listen for: a documented update process plus disclosure to customers.
 Strong answers describe ongoing monitoring of provider announcements, an SLA for updating tracking, dashboard surfacing of model changes, and automated alerting so the team does not miss provider updates.

 Red flags: 'We use the latest model' without specifying how 'latest' is defined or who watches for changes; no changelog visible to customers; inability to describe what happened the last time a major engine updated its default.

-- Send the seven questions in writing before the call.
-This filters out vendors who can't answer in writing.
+- Send the six questions in writing before the call.
+This filters out anyone who can't answer in writing.

-- Score each answer 0/1/2 (no answer / vague answer / specific answer).
-A vendor below 10/14 is not yet ready for production buyer work.
+- Score each answer 0/1/2 (no answer / vague / specific).
+A vendor below 8/12 isn't yet ready for production buyer work.

 - Ask for documentation on the strongest claims.
-A vendor that says 'we publish a model registry' should be able to show it on the spot.
+If we say we disclose model or surface changes, we should be able to show you where that happens.

 - Run a side-by-side test.
-Pick five prompts in your category, have the vendor run them, and run them yourself manually.
+Pick five prompts in your category, ask each vendor to run them, then run them yourself manually.
 The vendor's reported responses should align in substance with your manual checks.

-- Read the vendor's methodology page if they have one before the call.
-If they don't have one, that is itself an answer.
+- Read each vendor's methodology pages before the call.
+If a vendor doesn't have one, that's already an answer.

-To make this checklist credible, we want to be explicit about what no AEO platform - including SolCrys - can honestly promise.
+For this checklist to be credible, we name what no AEO platform - including SolCrys - can honestly promise.

-- No platform can guarantee citation lift.
+- No platform can guarantee citation lift, including us.
 Engine behavior is influenced by hundreds of inputs no vendor can fully control.
 The right promise is measurement and recommended actions, not outcomes.

 - No platform is immune to engine changes.
-What matters is how quickly the vendor responds and how transparently they disclose updates to customers.
+What matters is how quickly we respond and how transparently we disclose updates - and the same standard applies to anyone you're evaluating.

 FAQ

-If we had to pick one: Question 5 (reproducibility).
-If a platform cannot show you the raw captured response behind any chart, none of the other questions matter - every claim becomes unfalsifiable.
-Reproducibility is the foundation that makes the other six questions checkable.
+Question 5 (reproducibility).
+If we can't show you the raw captured response behind any chart, none of the other questions matter - every claim becomes unfalsifiable.
+Reproducibility is the foundation that makes the other methodology answers checkable.
+If you ask us only one question, ask that one.

-How is this different from your other Buyer's Guide?
+How is this different from your AEO Platform Buyer's Guide?

-The AEO Platform Buyer's Guide covers the full vendor selection: positioning fit, feature breadth, support, integrations, agency scenarios, and pricing fairness.
-This post zooms in on the data-and-methodology dimension specifically - the part most buyers underweight in vendor selection but that determines whether the data they pay for is trustworthy.
+Our AEO Platform Buyer's Guide covers the full vendor selection - positioning fit, feature breadth, support, integrations, and agency scenarios.
+This page zooms in on the data-and-methodology dimension specifically, because that's the part most buyers underweight in vendor selection but it determines whether the data they rely on is trustworthy.

-Should I ask all seven questions even if the vendor seems credible?
+Should I ask all six questions even if the vendor seems credible?

-What about smaller or newer AEO vendors that haven't published methodology pages yet?
+What about smaller or newer AEO platforms that haven't published methodology pages yet?

-Some early-stage vendors have legitimate methodology that is not yet documented publicly.
+Some early-stage platforms have legitimate methodology that's not yet documented publicly.
 In that case, ask for a methodology document under NDA.
 If they can produce one in writing, they pass.
-If they cannot, treat them like any other vendor that won't show their work.
+If they can't, treat them like any other vendor that won't show their work.

-Is there a single failing answer that should disqualify a vendor outright?
+Is there a single failing answer that should disqualify a vendor?

-Two: 'The platform decides which model gets used' (data is non-reproducible) and 'Our methodology is proprietary' (methodology that cannot be audited cannot be trusted).
+Two: 'The platform decides which model gets used' (data is non-reproducible) and 'Our methodology is proprietary' (methodology that can't be audited can't be trusted).
 Implementation details can be confidential; the methodology itself should be transparent.

 How does SolCrys score on its own checklist?